 YHM Turbo vs Surefire SOCOM556 Mini2

-How does the YHM Turbo K compare to the Surefire SOCOM556 Mini2 Suppressor?
 The Surefire SOCOM556 Mini2 has an overall length of 5” and weight of 15 oz.
-This is about .25″ longer and 5 oz more than my YHM Turbo K equipped with a titanium Kurz QD adapter.
+This is about .25″ longer and 5 oz heavier than my YHM Turbo K equipped with a titanium Kurz QD adapter (9.875 oz).
+As mentioned earlier, the YHM Turbo K with a titanium Kurz QD adapter weighs just 9.875 oz.

-The Surefire Mini2 also costs more than double that of a YHM Turbo K, meaning that you could buy two Turbo K suppressors (at $330 each without QD mount and muzzle device from Capitol Armory) or one Turbo K and one Turbo T2 for less than half what you would pay for one Surefire SOCOM556 Mini2 Suppressor.
+The Surefire Mini2 also costs more than double that of a YHM Turbo K, meaning that you could buy two Turbo K suppressors (at $330 each without QD mount and muzzle device from Capitol Armory) or one Turbo K and one Turbo T2 for less than what you would pay for just one Surefire SOCOM556 Mini2 Suppressor.
 Obviously, Surefire makes great suppressors, but for most of us, the economics and performance of YHM suppressors make them hard to resist.

 The titanium Kurz QD adapter (street price of about $90) weighs approximately 1.125 oz, thus saving about .875 oz over the steel Kurz QD adapter.
 I suggest getting the YHM Phantom single port, mini brake to use with the Kurz QD adapter because it weighs about .625 oz less than the standard YHM Phantom QD muzzle brake.